cyberkiko/cyberkiko.github.io/resume.md

 **govWorks LLC** *Lead Platform Engineer* - Miami, Florida - __October 2017 to present__

-After work for more than a year for Boalt.
-I got the opportunity to be part of the leaders to build a new platform, that will become the govWorks startup and we launched on January 2nd, 2018.
-Helped the company to reach 1 Million of revenue in a single month after 6 month of release. govWorks is a platform to eliminate bureaucracy of government application processes, by utilizing consumer-friendly best practices along with innovative technology.
+After working for more than a year for Boalt, I took the opportunity to be part of the leadership in building a new platform, that became the govWorks startup, which we launched on January 2nd, 2018.
+I helped the company to reach 1 Million in revenue in a single month, 6 months after release. govWorks is a platform to eliminate bureaucracy of government application processes, by utilizing consumer-friendly best practices along with innovative technology. ( tech stuff )

 **BOALT - Interactive Business** *Lead Software Engineer* - Miami, Florida - __April 2017 to July 2018__

-After being a contractor to Boalt for releasing the LiveAnswer product, joined the Boalt team to work as Lead Engineer in new and current products.
-Also as a supervisor of other engineers for the maintenance and developing of other tools.
+After contracting to Boalt building the LiveAnswer product, joined the Boalt team to work as the Lead Engineer for new and current products.
+Also acted as a supervisor of other engineers for the maintenance and development of other tools.

 **LiveAnswer, Inc** *Senior Application Engineer* - Miami, Florida - __August 2016 to March 2017__

-LiveAnswer is reinventing the help desk into a multi-channel intelligent conversation by providing businesses around the world with a unified communication platform that seamlessly integrates phone, email, SMS, chat and social media into one simple Inbox.
+LiveAnswer was reinventing help desk into a multi-channel intelligent conversation by providing businesses around the world with a unified communication platform that seamlessly integrates phone, email, SMS, chat and social media into one simple Inbox.

-I work directly in the LiveAnswer engineering team to create and find solutions within the current/future product requirements.
-Main responsibilities include the development and maintenance of the application, focused on the backend and the core app.
+I worked directly on the LiveAnswer engineering team to create and find solutions within the current/future product requirements.
+Main responsibilities included the development and maintenance of the application, with a focus on the back-end and the core app.

 **Nobox** *Senior Web Developer* - Miami, Florida - __June 2011 to July 2016__